 - Lesson 4: The AP Workplace – Like All Workplaces – Will Look and Feel Different

 - Lesson 5: AP Departments Will Be Expected to Do More With Less

 Lesson 1: The Ability to Process AP Remotely is Now a Requirement

 In January of 2020 the idea of having most accounts payable team members working from home was something that might have been on your long-term IT road map as part of a business continuity or disaster recovery plan.
 It was one of those things that you know you ought to do but never actually get around to doing.

 Two months later the ability to process and approve accounts payable invoices from anywhere, including work from home, went from being nice-to-have to an absolute requirement.

-No one knows if there will be a second wave of COVID-19.
-Or if some other disaster will come along and require AP staff to work from home or work remotely.
+Delta and Omicron taught us in 2021 that COVID-19 is not through with us yet.
+And of course some other disaster could come along and require AP staff to work from home or work remotely.